 Image Description for Amazon EC2

-• Xen tools and libraries must be installed
+• Xen tools and libraries must be installed.

-• cloud-init package must be installed
+• The cloud-init package must be installed.

-• Grub bootloader modules for Xen must be installed
+• Grub bootloader modules for Xen must be installed.

-• AWS tools must be installed
+• AWS tools must be installed.

 1. Software packages

-Make sure to add the following packages to the package list
+Make sure to add the following packages to the package list:

 Note